gabidiac11/programare-avansata/PA_7/README.md

   `Board`, `Player` and `Tokens`.
 Board has a list of tokens of this form: t1=(i1,i2), t2=(i2,i3),...,tk=(ik,i1), where the number of such groups is given in the constructor.
 A Token instance is composed of start and end properties.

  Player has a its list of tokens that is empty at start and a random name.
-Player and Board comunicates using the synchronized method Board.giveTokens(List<Token> playerTokens) that extracts tokens from board and returns it to the player in the Player.run() method.
+Player and Board comunicate using the synchronized method Board.giveTokens(List<Token> playerTokens) that extracts tokens from board and returns it to the player in the Player.run() method.

   `Game`, has a method `playGameGenericSetup`, that creates board and player, and starts the game.